-Veterinary Specialists of the Rockies is partnering with Petcardia to provide the best cardiac care for your pets.
+Veterinary Specialists of the Rockies is partnering with CVCA Castle Rock to provide the best cardiac care for your pets.

-Veterinary Specialists of the Rockies is proud to share that board certified veterinary cardiologist Dr. Kendra LaFauci of Petcardia Veterinary Cardiology has joined our team.
-Petcardia was built on the belief that each client deserves individualized attention and every pet patient deserves personalized, compassionate care.
-LEARN MORE ABOUT PETCARDIA
+Veterinary Specialists of the Rockies is proud to have board certified veterinary cardiologist Dr. Kendra LaFauci of CVCA Castle Rock as part of our team.
+CVCA was built on the belief that each client deserves individualized attention and every pet patient deserves personalized, compassionate care.
+LEARN MORE ABOUT CVCA

 Dr. LaFauci understands that our dogs and cats show us lots of love and she is here to ensure that they receive the comprehensive cardiac care they deserve.
 LEARN MORE ABOUT DR. LAFAUCI

-Your family vet may recommend a cardiac evaluation if they detect:
+Your family vet may recommend a cardiac evaluation if they:

 They may also recommend a cardiology evaluation prior to surgery to determine if your pet’s heart is healthy enough to tolerate anesthesia.